oapicf/pinterest-sdk/clients/scala-akka/generated/docs/LeadFormsApi.md

 Create lead form test data

-Create lead form test data based on the list of answers provided as part of the body. - List of answers should follow the questions creation order.  &lt;strong&gt;This endpoint is currently in beta and not available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/beta-and-advanced-access/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
+Create lead form test data based on the list of answers provided as part of the body. - List of answers should follow the questions creation order.

 ### Example